gilbarbara/react-joyride/docs/props.md

 Override the [styling](styling.md) of the Tooltip

 **tooltipComponent** `ElementType<TooltipRenderProps>`
-A React component to use instead the default Tooltip.
+A React component to use instead of the default Tooltip.
 Check [custom components](custom-components.md) for details.